talon-one/talon_one.js/docs/ManagementApi.md

   'batchId': "batchId_example", // String | Filter results by batches of coupons 'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code 'dateFormat': "dateFormat_example", // String | Determines the format of dates in the export document.
-  'campaignState': "campaignState_example" // String | Filter results by the state of the campaign.
+  'campaignState': "campaignState_example" // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Capmaigns that are expired. - `archived`: Campaigns that are archived.
 };
 apiInstance.exportCoupons(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);